 If you experience this type of chronic pain, you have likely visited numerous doctors, neurologists, and chiropractors to try to relieve it.
 It’s likely that you have gotten treatments that seem to work at first, but the results don’t last.

 This is because your doctors may be seeing and treating symptoms, but not the cause.
 Although they may fix the problems they see, your bite imbalance will cause problems like poor spine alignment, muscle displacement, and muscle tension to recur.

-Dr. Paul Hahn and Dr. Adam Hahn have helped many TMJ sufferers in Columbia, SC to get relief for symptoms like face, neck, and back pain through TMJ treatment.
+Dr. Adam Hahn has helped many TMJ sufferers in Columbia, SC to get relief for symptoms like face, neck, and back pain through TMJ treatment.
 An initial course of TENS (transcutaneous electrical nerve stimulation) muscle massage can lead to immediate relief of symptoms related to muscle tension.
 Then through the use of a bite splint, dental restorations, orthodontics, or joint surgery, your bite will be restored, diminishing or eliminating muscle tension and muscle pain.

 If you are tired of living with this type of pain, please call (803) 781-9090 or contact Smile Columbia Dentistry in Columbia, SC today to talk to our dentists about your symptoms.